 - Parkhotel Cochem – This 22-room family-run 3-star hotel is located about a 10 minute walk from the Cochem town center and offers a peaceful atmosphere, a garden, and modern amenities.

-- Pension Gundert – This guesthouse offers 12 rooms in a 1904 row house about 2 blocks from the Cochem train station along the Moselle River promenade.
+- Villa Cuchema – This boutique guesthouse offers 12 rooms in a 1904 row house about 2 blocks from the Cochem train station along the Moselle River promenade.
+Formerly Pension Gundert.

-- Weingut Gutsschänke Rademacher – This small 6-room guesthouse near the train station offers breakfast, free wine tasting glasses, and views of the vineyards.
+- Weingut Gutsschänke Rademacher – This small 6-room guesthouse near the train station offers breakfast, free wine tasting sessions, and views of the vineyards.

 - Weinhaus Gräfen – This 15-room guesthouse offers a buffet breakfast, modern furnishings, and is a peaceful 5 minute walk from the town center.